-Simple Crock Pot Pork Loin with Vegetables, bathed in a rich tangy gravy.
+Simple Crock Pot Pork Tenderloin with Vegetables, bathed in a rich tangy gravy.
 A perfect family meal any day of the week!

 We eat a lot of chicken and fish in our house, with the occasional grilled steak on the weekend.

 Yet one protein I feel often gets sadly overlooked, is good ol’ pork.
 In the summer I tend to grill whole pork tenderloin and serve it with salad.
 However, the rest of the year I almost forget it exists.
 What a shame.

 I’m trying to remedy the pork-less rut this spring, by cooking some of my favorite pork laden comfort foods.

-To make Crock Pot Pork Loin with Vegetables, sear a large pork loin in a skillet to seal in the juices and create a crust.
+To make Crock Pot Pork Tenderloin with Vegetables, sear a large pork loin in a skillet to seal in the juices and create a crust.

 Then load up a 6 quart slow cooker with chopped onions, baby new potatoes, and baby carrots… And the pork tenderloin.